Academic Division Funds

 Academic Division Funds are the balance of all university funds that are subject to ongoing Academic Division control except research funds.
 Academic Division funds include Academic Division operating funds, enterprise accounts, tied grants, service funds and consultancy funds.

 An accountable advance arises when money is paid to an individual or organisation prior to an expense being incurred to cover the anticipated expense.
 Examples of accountable advances are a petty cash advance and a travel advance.

 The University operates on a calendar financial Year (i.e. 1 January to 31 December).
 For financial reporting purposes there are thirteen (13) periods numbered 1 to 13.
 Period 0 is used for rollover balances and period 14 is used for end of year audit adjustments.
-The University’s financial calendar is available for download from the Financial and Business Services website.
+Refer to the JCU Financial Calendar (PDF, 85 KB).